MitchellTesla/MATLAB-BCI/README.md

 # Brain-Computer-Interface (WIP)
 MATLAB toolbox's for Brain-Computer Interfacing (BCI)

+"it's like a fitbit for your Brain!"

-repo in construction and will be updated soon*
+repo in construction, branches will not be merged*

 # Python Brain-Computer Interface Software